cptspacemanspiff/execu-tools/README.md

 The issue with this is that the decoder also has to take the encoder outputs, and since there is no data-dependent branching (to check whether they have already been calculated), it will need to recalculate the cross-attention cache every time.

 ```
-Side Note: coming back to the re-writing the model, it could be possible to place a torch.cond, however the conditionals cannot have side affects.
+Side Note 1: coming back to the re-writing the model, it could be possible to place a torch.cond, however the conditionals cannot have side affects.
 So:
   1. In one branch you calculate and save the cross attention cache to the internal state buffer.
   2. while in the other you only read the internal state buffer.